 Gaining real-life experience is an ideal way to start a new career.
 The career services website has an extensive list of internships and fellowships.
 Browse through the internships, organized by interest or by federal program, and review the list below of internships in the government contracting and acquisition field.

-In addition to the organizations mentioned above, there are government-organized internship programs, many of which require students to maintain either a half-time or full-time student status.
-The best way to identify potential opportunities such as these is to contact branch offices directly, to search USAJobs.gov, or to look at the agencies' career portals.
+In addition, there are government-organized internship programs which provide students or recent graduates the opportunity to gain real-life experience.
+Many require students to maintain either a half-time or full-time student status.
+The best ways to identify potential opportunities such as these is to contact branch offices directly, to search USAJobs.gov, or to look at the agencies’ career portals.
 Keep in mind that these positions are not always posted online, so direct contact with the agency is key.

 The Pathways Program is a federal initiative that offers internship programs for current students and training and career development opportunities for recent graduates.
 Recent graduates must apply within two years of degree or certificate completion (except for veterans, due to their military service obligation, will have up to six years to apply).The internship program for current students replaces the former Student Career Experience Program (SCEP) and Student Temporary Employment Program (STEP).